Intelligent XML Editing

 The Content Completion Assistant offers proposals for attributes and element

-values, whose type is an enumeration of tokens.
-This is available for documents that
+values with a type that is an enumeration of tokens.
+This is available for documents

-In the following image the attribute list of
+In the following image, the attribute list of the

 Automatic Generation of Required Content